-Thursday Sunny morning.
-The chance of a thunderstorm in the northwest in the afternoon and evening.
-Winds E/SE 15 to 25 km/h tending S/SE 20 to 30 km/h during the afternoon.
+Wednesday Partly cloudy.
+Slight (30%) chance of a shower.
+The chance of a thunderstorm.
+Winds N/NW 15 to 25 km/h tending W/NW 20 to 30 km/h during the morning then tending N/NW during the afternoon.

-Friday Partly cloudy.
-Slight (20%) chance of a shower in the far west or thunderstorm in the far west in the afternoon and evening.
+Thursday Mostly sunny.
+Slight (30%) chance of a shower in the northeast.
+The chance of a thunderstorm in the north.
 Winds SE 25 to 35 km/h.

 Interior Weather Forecasts